- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 3. Business activities

-As part of the company incorporation, it is essential to specify the primary and secondary business activities categorising them under government-mandated classifications.
+As part of the company incorporation, it is essential to specify the primary and secondary business activities, categorising them under government-mandated classifications.

-A business activity defines what an organization does and in which field.
+A business activity defines what an organisation does and in which field.
 Entrepreneurs need to select the most relevant Singapore Standard Industrial Classification (SSIC) code corresponding to their intended activity.
-Every company is required to have two SSIC codes—one primary (mandatory) and one secondary (optional) with a customized description of each activity.
+Every company is required to have two SSIC codes—one primary (mandatory) and one secondary (optional) with a customised description of each activity.
 Furthermore, some business activities may require (after their registration process) for additional permits or licences before they can start operations.

 4. Choose your directors